Pillar One: Multigenerational Vision

 1. From 18-Year Thinking to Legacy Thinking

-The first shift is the most basic.
+The first shift lays the foundation.
 Stop measuring success by how quickly your children become independent.
 Start measuring it by the kind of adults they become, and the kind of families they build.

 The question shifts from “Am I raising a good kid?” to “Am I raising someone who can build a healthy family of their own?
 And would I want the child I am raising to raise my grandchildren?”